-A recent national assessment is available for: Drinking Water, Sanitation.
-National multi-stakeholder review mechanisms include: actions based on results, evidenced-based decision making.
-Routine monitoring and reporting includes: disaggregation for assessing inequalities.
+A recent national assessment is available for: Sanitation.
+National multi-stakeholder review mechanisms include: evidenced-based decision making.

-There has not been a national assessment within three years for: Hygiene.
-Routine monitoring and reporting does not strongly include: available routinely collected data, results accessible to all, data informed decision-making, an effective complaint mechanisms for WASH.
+There has not been a national assessment within three years for: Drinking Water, Hygiene.
+National multistakeholder review mechanisms are weak in: actions based on results.
+Routine monitoring and reporting does not strongly include: available routinely collected data, results accessible to all, data informed decision-making, disaggregation for assessing inequalities, an effective complaint mechanisms for WASH.